Semisimple characters for inner froms I: GL_n(D)

 \subsection{Definitions for semisimple strata}

 Here we introduce semisimple strata for proper inner forms of the general linear groups, and we introduce a notation which makes it more convenient to work with strata.
-A very good introduction for semisimple strata for the case of~$D=F$ can be found in~\cite[Section 6]{skodlerackStevens:15-1} and~\cite[Section 2.4, 8.1]{kurinczukSkodlerackStevens:16}.
+A very good introduction for semisimple strata for the case of~$D=F$ can be foand in~\cite[\S 6]{skodlerackStevens:18} and~\cite[\S 2.4, \S 8.1]{KSS:21}.
 There is a very detailed study of simple strata in~\cite{secherreI:04}.
-And the aim of this subsection is to state the straight forward generalizations.
+And the aim of this subsection is to state the straightforward generalizations.
 A stratum is a quadruple